loicleray/loicleray/README.md

 **Dot-point into:**

-- Trained as a veterinarian… and only failed once! 🐶
+- Trained as a veterinarian… 🐶
 - Built a lil media business (to help pay for vet studies)
-- Taught myself to code, after thinking only geniuses could do it
+- Taught myself to code
 - Currently flying drones in the Australian mining & exploration industries

 📷 [I sometimes make videos](https://www.youtube.com/@loicleray)